The Apothecary Diaries: Other media

-An animation exhibition featuring 3D recreations of the famous scenes in the series, original drawings, storyboards, art settings, and other production materials, is set to run in various cities in Japan from March 2025 to January 2026.
-The exhibition is also set to travel throughout Asia, starting with Hong Kong in November 2025.
-From July 1, 2025, to January 4, 2026, Universal Studios Japan is set to host an attraction based on the series.
-An attraction will feature Maomao and Jinshi where participants help them solving the mystery behind a mysterious panacea.
+An animation exhibition featuring 3D recreations of the famous scenes in the series, original drawings, storyboards, art settings, and other production materials, ran in various cities in Japan from March 2025 to January 2026.
+The exhibition is also traveling throughout Asia, starting with Hong Kong in November 2025.
+From July 1, 2025, to January 4, 2026, Universal Studios Japan hosted an attraction based on the series.
+An attraction featured Maomao and Jinshi where participants help them solving the mystery behind a mysterious panacea.
+On August 2, 2026, Crunchyroll and Three Ten Merchandising Services announced that they would be collaborating on the second phase of an immersive experience event—which also includes the sale of collectibles—called The Loop, which will be themed around the anime series, along with Jujutsu Kaisen and Chainsaw Man, and will take place from August 22 to October 18 at the Westfield Topanga Mall in Canoga Park, California.